Honey-Whiskey Barbecue Sauce

 Set the pot over medium-high…

-And a teaspoon of Frank’s Red Hot or any hot sauce you fancy.
+Then add a teaspoon (up to 1 tablespoon) of Frank’s Red Hot or any hot sauce you fancy.

 Lastly add in a 1/2 teaspoon kosher salt and black pepper.